gallium-aurum-yttrium/easy-v2ray/README.md

   - Restart v2ray with the new configuration `sudo systemctl restart v2ray`

 # Configure clients
-Clients use the same V2Ray software as he server does, except the configuration is different, see the table below:
+Clients use the same V2Ray software as he server does, except the configuration is different.
+You can either use directly V2Ray-core or any of the available GUI frontends for your platform (for example Windows and Android).

+The only requirement for the client is to match the VMEss configuration defined in the server, including the custom ID, otherwise it will fail to connect to the server.

+An example client configuration file with additional features is provided in this repository, with the configuration shown below:
 |  | Server | Client |
 |-|-|-|
 | Input | VMess protocol encapsulated in websockets | Socks 5 proxy<br>HTTP proxy |
 | Output | Internet | VMess protocol encapsulated in websockets<br>Internet<br>Discard |
 | Rules Input -> Output | All traffic is forwarded from VMEss input to Internet | 1.
 Advertising domains are discarded<br>2.
 Chinese websites are routed to the Internet, unmodified traffic<br>3.
 Any other traffic is forwarded through the VMess output |

+The provided configuration tries to restrict the number of websites that are automatically forwarded through the server, to save on bandwidth.
+Also, connecting to websites directly is faster than going through the proxy.

+To further refine the list of websites forwarded through the proxy, you can configure a local PAC file, to be used in the Windows or Firefox prroxy configuration (a local PAC file is not supported by Chrome).
+A good list is the GFW list, predefined PAC files with this list can be found in GitHub.